 Due to limited class sizes, all students outside of the Vanderbilt University School of Medicine will require approval from VIGH and course faculty.

-How do I choose a practicum?
+How do I identify a good field experience?

 Is there funding available for travel?

 The Global Health Certificate does not have any funding available.
 Students are encouraged to explore funding at their host institutions and departments, as well as external sources.View further information about internal and external sources of funding here.
 Be sure to check out the Global Health Education Consortium’s “How to Find, Plan, and Fund Your Global Health Opportunity” guide, too.